Police: Man arrested in strangling death of NYC jogger

-NEW YORK (AP) — Police have arrested a man in the strangulation of a New York City woman who had gone out for a run last summer and was found dead in a secluded marsh.
+NEW YORK (AP) — A man has been arrested in the strangulation of a New York City woman who had gone out for a run last summer and was found dead in a secluded marsh, authorities said Sunday.

-Chief of Detectives Robert Boyce says 20-year-old Chanel Lewis, of Brooklyn, made “incriminating statements” when he was arrested Saturday night.
-Formal charges were pending Sunday.
-It wasn’t immediately clear if Lewis has an attorney.
+Chief of Detectives Robert Boyce said Chanel Lewis, 20, of Brooklyn, was taken into custody Saturday night.
+Formal charges and an arraignment were pending; it wasn’t clear if Lewis had an attorney.
+Lewis has no prior arrest record, police said.

 Karina Vetrano was killed Aug.
 2 after going for a run not far from her Queens home.
-Her father later discovered her badly beaten body.
+Her father, a retired firefighter who usually went running with her but hadn’t on that day, later discovered her badly beaten body.

-Boyce says the encounter that led to 30-year-old Vetrano’s death apparently was a chance one.
+Boyce said the encounter that led to 30-year-old Vetrano’s death apparently was a chance one, and authorities didn’t believe she and Lewis knew each other.

 Most Read Stories